Q. David Bowers

-Quentin David Bowers (born October 21, 1938) is an American numismatist, author, and columnist.
+Quentin David Bowers (born October 21, 1938) is an American numismatist, businessman, author, and columnist.
 Beginning in 1952, Bowers’s contributions to numismatics have continued uninterrupted and unabated to the present day.
 He has been involved in the selling of rare coins since 1953 when he was a teenager.

+During his career he has written over 70 books, thousands of articles, catalogued and sold some of the greatest collections ever assembled.
+He is considered by many in the hobby to be the greatest numismatic author of the modern era.

 Early life

 Bowers was born in Honesdale, Pennsylvania, in 1938.
-His maternal grandfather, Chester L. Garratt, an attorney by profession, was a hobbyist and researcher in many areas.
+His maternal grandfather, Chester Garratt, an attorney by profession, was a hobbyist and researcher in many areas.
 Garratt gave him his first "rare" coin, a well worn 1893 Columbian half dollar.
 This would be his first exposure to numismatics.

 In 1945–46, his next exposure to numismatics was a friend’s home in which a dozen or more Indian Head cents were embedded face-up in a concrete walk near the front door.
 In 1948, his family moved to Forty Fort, Pennsylvania (about an hour away from Honesdale).

 As a 13-year-old high school student, Bowers's interests included reptiles, scouting, short-wave radio, Strombecker kit models of World War II airplanes, and rocks and minerals.
 During this time Bowers became interested in the written word.
 He received Raymond L. Ditmars' Reptiles of North America from his mother as a Christmas gift in 1952.
 According to Bowers, Ditmars, who was curator of reptiles at the New York Zoological Garden (Bronx Zoo), had a way of making just about anything sound fascinating.
 From such experiences, Bowers learned the power of the written word and how it can spur one to a great enthusiasm for acquisition.

 He graduated from Pennsylvania State University in 1960, and was given the Alumni Achievement Award by that institution's College of Business Administration in a ceremony in 1976.